France's Hollande nods to right on immigration, veils

-PARIS Frontrunner Francois Hollande gave nods on Friday to far-right voters who could decide the outcome of France's presidential election, saying he would limit immigration and uphold a ban on women wearing Islamic veils in public.
+PARIS Presidential frontrunner Francois Hollande gave nods to far-right voters who could decide the outcome of the election, saying on Friday he would limit immigration during an economic crisis and uphold a ban on women wearing veils in public.

 Hollande, a Socialist, is on course to win a May 6 runoff against centre-right President Nicolas Sarkozy.
-Sarkozy's only hope for victory is to win over the record number of voters who picked the far-right National Front in Sunday's first round.
+Sarkozy's only hope for victory is to win over the record number of voters who picked the far-right National Front in the first round on Sunday.

-Sarkozy has swung hard to the right on immigration and Islam in the week since National Front leader Marine Le Pen won 17.9 percent of the first round vote.
-Hollande has been more reluctant to court National Front voters openly, but has said their anger should be heard.
+The president has swung hard to the right on immigration and Islam in the week since National Front leader Marine Le Pen won 17.9 percent of the first round vote.
+Hollande has said National Front voters should be listened to, but has been reluctant to court them openly.

-"In a period of crisis, which we are experiencing, limiting economic immigration is necessary and essential," Hollande said on Friday.
+"In a period of crisis, which we are experiencing, limiting economic immigration is necessary and essential," he said.

-A day earlier, Hollande had answered evasively when asked repeatedly on prime-time television whether he thought there were too many foreigners in France, as Sarkozy and Le Pen have both proclaimed in campaign speeches.
+Hollande answered evasively when asked repeatedly on prime-time television on Thursday whether he thought there were too many foreigners in France, as Sarkozy and Le Pen have both proclaimed in campaign speeches.

 Clarifying his position after his evasions drew criticism, he told RTL radio on Friday that if elected, he would have parliament fix an annual quota for non-European Union foreigners coming to France to take up jobs.